Players collaboration is charity effort

 "Invisible" from North Ayrshire singer-songwriter Robin Lucas

-A show which started a year ago in Largs Players summer season returned to town this year as a stand-alone entertainment.
-Invisible, the musical which combines members of Largs Players with performers from SHIMS (Scottish Head Injuries Musical Support group) has been invited by the Quarriers organisation to stage the show at the Pace Wynd Theatre in Paisley on Friday, October 12 at 7.30pm with proceeds to charity.
+A show which started two years ago in Largs Players summer season returned to town this year as a stand-alone entertainment.
+Invisible, the musical which combines members of Largs Players with performers from SHIMS (Scottish Head Injuries Musical Support group) were invited by the Quarriers organisation to stage the show at the Pace Wynd Theatre in Paisley and the Beacon Theatre, Greenockwith proceeds to charity.
 Drew Cochrane, Pat Nicol, George Whitestone and Gordon McMurray take part.
+Latest show is at the Brisbane House Hotel on Friday, September 20.

 Former professional songwriter Robin, who toured with rock star Ronnie Lane, and Slim Chance in the 70s has written the musical on behalf of SHIMS (Scottish Head Injuries Musical Support) group of which he is chairman.